How does the SCMS Board make decisions about conference locations?

-The SCMS Board of Directors employs a conference consultant to collect bids from various hotels located in the conference city.
+The SCMS Board of Directors employs a conference manager to collect bids from various hotels.
 Hotels are invited to make bids for the conference based on the specialized needs of SCMS, including total number of meeting rooms, exhibition space, room rates and quality of accommodations, and technology capabilities.
-Our conference consultant is charged with finding the most reasonable rates while also meeting our list of needs.
-The conference consultant is also responsible for negotiating rates for technology (including DVD players, monitors, and data projection in meeting rooms and, when possible, wireless capabilities).
+Our conference manager is charged with finding the most reasonable rates while also meeting our long list of needs.
+The conference manager is also responsible for negotiating rates for technology.

 Do I need to be a member of SCMS to submit a proposal?